GehadSalemFekry/GehadSalemFekry/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+- 😎 Further more, I taught over 50 people the MERN tech stack!
 -->
 <h1>About Me 📌</h1>